Sarah Kaufman

 Sarah Elizabeth Kaufman (born September 20, 1985) is a retired Canadian mixed martial artist (MMA).
-She competed in the women's bantamweight division where she is a former Invicta FC Bantamweight Championship.
+She competed in the women's bantamweight division where she is a former Invicta FC Bantamweight Champion.
 Kaufman was the inaugural Strikeforce Women's Bantamweight Champion and was also the first and only Hardcore Championship Fighting Women's Bantamweight Champion.

 Biography

 Kaufman is a graduate of Claremont Secondary School and attended two years at the University of Victoria with a goal of becoming a cardiovascular surgeon.
 Kaufman's father is Jewish.

 A dancer since the age of two, Kaufman had joined a dance company and danced everything from ballet to jazz to hip-hop.
 When she was 17, an MMA school was opened by Adam Zugec in the building where her dance company rehearsed.
 She joined the school for an aerobics kickboxing class.
 Enjoying it, she quickly began taking as many classes as Zugec offered.

 While being interviewed on February 15, 2010 by MMA Junkie Radio, Kaufman revealed that she had obtained a purple belt in Brazilian Jiu-Jitsu.
 She was awarded her brown belt on October 1, 2011.